BRITE-REU/programming-workshops/source/workshops/05_visualization/index.rst

 Installation
 ------------

-You should have already installed Anaconda/`conda` for the python workshop.
+You should either have already installed Anaconda/`conda` for the python workshop, or have access to a Python IDE like Jupyter Notebook via the `BU Shared Computing Cluster <https://scc-ondemand1.bu.edu/pun/sys/dashboard/batch_connect/sessions>`.

 This workshop will use a `conda environment` to make sure all required packages are installed without version issues.
 However, if choose to work in a `Jupyter Notebook` we will first need to install the `nb_conda_kernels` package.
 This will ensure the `conda environment` is discoverable when working in a Notebook.